square/square-php-sdk/doc/apis/loyalty.md

   For spend-based and visit-based programs, you can first call [CalculateLoyaltyPoints](../../doc/apis/loyalty.md#calculate-loyalty-points) to compute the points
   that you provide to this endpoint.

+This endpoint excludes additional points earned from loyalty promotions.

 ```php
 function accumulateLoyaltyPoints(string $accountId, AccumulateLoyaltyPointsRequest $body): ApiResponse